FinleyRowles/GBNews-Bot/README.md

 ## Overview
 This **Python-based Discord bot** that was created as a **web scraping experiment**.
 It fetches the latest **GB News** articles and even streams **GB News "Radio"** into a voice channel.
+This bot utilises RSS feeds and Web scraping and as such can be adapted for use with a variety of news sources.

 ## Why?
 Good question.